 “And Lo, I am with you always, even unto the end of the world,” were the words etched in stone behind the speakers at the recent “Horizons: Perspectives on Psychedelics” conference at Judson Memorial Church in New York City.
 And I will add that Christ Consciousness is especially relevant at the end of the world, when psychedelics dissolve the ordinarily stable confines of reality, and reveal one of underlying transcendent glory and truth.
-Here I will review the most important insights into the nature of the psychedelic experience that were expounded by some very inspiring and peculiar researchers.
+Here I will review the most important insights into the nature of the psychedelic therapy experience that were expounded by some very inspiring and peculiar researchers.
 Reality Sandwich was a media sponsor of this event.

 Mathew Johnson and Mary Cosimano reviewed a promising pilot study on smoking cessation using psilocybin at Johns Hopkins University.
 Their methodology involved three different psilocybin sessions – for someone of 70kg they would use 20mg for the first experience, and 30mg for the second and third.
 They utilized Cognitive Behavior Therapy and guided imagery exercises to help patients quit smoking.
 Other techniques they mentioned were the use of scented oil to remind people of the cessation study, and the creation of mantras from the list of reasons to quit and be a non-smoker.
 The results were encouraging, but more trials with more patients are needed for more conclusive evidence.
 I hope they can continue this work and release the results and methods to other therapists for treating the public.